 ODOT's common highway safety goal on Oregon roadways is to select appropriate safety projects that will reduce fatal and serious injury crashes.
 In our HSIP ARTS program, most all of these program topic areas can receive HSIP safety funding depending on the applicant justifying an acceptable benefit/cost analysis to reduce fatal and serious injury crashes.
+Bicycle and pedestrian projects are ranked using a cost effectiveness index.

-We do have a small fund called Quick Fix funding to address low cost safety spot improvements for our highway system only.
+ODO has a small fund called Quick Fix funding to address low cost safety spot improvements for our highway system only.